chauff/QPP-Overview/README.md

 # QPP-Overview
 This page provides an overview of pre/post-retrieval QPP results on common corpora, retrieval models and evaluation metrics.
 The page is ordered by corpus.
+The list is by no means complete and will be updated from time to time.

-It is not claimed to be complete.
+It is limited to correlation-coefficient based results reported on WT10g, GOV2 and ClueWeb09.

 ## WT10g